 09 November 2019

-In my experience, these are things almost everyone likes to do.
+In my experience/opinion, these are things almost everyone likes/needs to do.

-I like beer!
+I like beverages!
 I like bikes!
-I think bikes and beer go well together.
+And I think bike rides and beverages go well together.

 Thanks, Cooziecage

-If you do too, why not build a Cooziecage™ and conveniently take a beer with you on your next ride.
+If you do too, you should build a Cooziecage™ (or a Cooziecage™ II) and conveniently take a beverage with you on your next ride.

-Hell, you should take one on every ride!
+Heck, you should take one on every ride!
+I do.

 Tired of waiting until your ride is over to enjoy a lovely beverage?
 With a Cooziecage™ attached to your bike you'll be able to crack open one of your favorites the next time, and every time, you get to the top of your ride.